-In both paper-based and computer-based testing settings, very similar questions need to be asked, but the particular methods for answering the questions vary somewhat with the format.
+In both paper-based and computer-based testing settings, very similar questions need to be asked, but the methods for answering the questions vary somewhat with the format.
 Here are the kinds of questions that data forensics methods help answer:

-- Does it appear that two or more test takers colluded before or during a test? - Does it appear that some students had advance knowledge of specific test questions? - Is there evidence that the responses of two or more students in a class are far more similar than would have occurred if they were working independently? - For online test administrations: does the timing of responses to questions vary considerably from the timing of responses from other students? - Are there changes to individual or class test scores from one test administration to another that are much greater than one would expect for the test that was administered?
+- Does it appear that two or more test takers colluded before or during a test? - Does it appear that some students had advance knowledge of specific test questions? - Is there evidence that the responses of two or more students in a class are far more similar than would have occurred if they were working independently? - For online test administrations: does the timing of responses to questions vary considerably from the timing of responses from other students? - Are there changes to individual or class test scores from one test administration to another that are much greater than one would expect for the test that was administered? - Is there evidence that student answer choices have been erased (paper-based) or changed (computer-based) from an incorrect response to a correct response at a higher rate than is typical?